AsimovNo9/WorkingWith-Tkinter/README.md

 # Working With Tkinter: Self Learning For Some Random Project

-Hello, nothing much to see here, just followng some online tutorials, going through odcumentationa and creating sort of like a course outline through working with tkinter.
+Hello, nothing much to see here, just followng some online tutorials, going through documentation and creating sort of like a course outline through working with tkinter.
 It gets Updated as work gets done.
+Find the related python scripts in the gui folder.

 ## Course Outline
 1. Labels - hello.py
-1. Grids - grid.py
+2. Grids - grid.py
-1. Buttons - buttons.py
+3. Buttons - buttons.py
+4. Enteries - entry.py

 ### Labels